 Earning a Certificate and a Master of Arts in Liberal Studies Degree Concurrently

-Students enrolled in the Master of Arts in Liberal Studies program may wish to focus their course of study by concurrently earning one of two certificates concurrently with their MALS degree:
+Students enrolled in the Master of Arts in Liberal Studies program may wish to focus their course of study by earning a certificate concurrently with their MALS degree:

 - Museum Studies Certificate Program